SIP MENTORSHIP PROGRAM

 This Program Application is for a one-year commitment of time with an option to re-enroll for additional years.
 Matched participants agree to participate in a minimum of four (4) virtual conferences with their mentor or mentee per academic year (2 per semester), as well as to attend the webinar orientation session, and the five-part community-building series.

 On Becoming and Connecting as a Native Psychologist.
-All participants are expected to attend the annual SIP Retreat/Convention in June 2020 held in Logan, Utah.
+All participants are expected to attend the annual SIP Retreat/Convention occurring every June in Logan, Utah.

 All Native-to-Native Mentorship Program participants must be Full, Retired or Student Members of the Society of Indian Psychologists (SIP).
-Dues ($50, $35 or $10) are assessed annually and must be current for the 2019-2020 year.
+Dues ($50, $35 or $10) are assessed annually and must be PAID current for the mentorship year (exact dates are noted on current/downloadable flyer.

 If you have questions about membership, please email our Membership chair for questions about your SIP membership status.